 Table of Contents

 What is TikTok?

 TikTok is a social media mobile app with a large community of users centered around video content.

 TikTokers (TikTok users) film short videos and edit them with effects, filters, captions, and music, then post them for their TikTok followers.
 Content creators use hashtags and identify which popular category they fit into to more easily be discovered by non-followers.

-Much of the site’s content is comedic—kind of like Vine, Twitter’s late video network.
-Some of the most popular genres include short skits, lip singing, cringe videos, and cooking instructables.
+Much of the site’s content is comedic—kind of like Vine, Twitter’s late video network (rest in peace).
+Some of the most popular genres include short skits, lip-syncing, cringe videos, and cooking how-to’s.